josephgonzales01/k8s-the-hard-way-with-vbox/README.md

 - This step is critical for a functional cluster where nodes communicate seamlessly by hostname.
 - Snapshots provide recovery points before cluster initialization

-## Step 7: Install Kubernetes Components on All Nodes

-### Skip this step as components were already installed on the base VM in Step 3.

-## Step 8: Configure the First Control Plane Node
+## Step 7: Configure the First Control Plane Node

 ### Steps: